 More than 1 in 10 people who have the HPV vaccine have:

-About 1 in 10,000 people who have the HPV vaccine have:
+Fewer than 1 in 1,000 people who have the HPV vaccine have:

-Some people have reported other side effects, but because these don’t come from controlled clinical studies, we can’t say how often they happen or to how many people.
+Some people have reported other side effects after having the HPV vaccine.
+However, because these don’t come from controlled clinical studies, we can’t say whether they are definitely related to having the HPV vaccine, how often they happen or how many people have these side effects.